ikavodo/akov.github.io/_posts/2024-11-12-fourier-transform-tutorial-pt-1.markdown

 ## Conclusion

-Mitra's seemingly innocent problem emphasizes the duality between the time and frequency-domain representations of a signal, which is an inherent property of the Fourier Transform.
+Mitra's seemingly innocent problem emphasizes the duality between the time and frequency-domain representations of a signal, which is an inherent property of the Fourier transform.
 Under this interpretation- the IDTFT becomes nothing more than a phase-shifted summation equivalent to "plucking" out the relevant index from the time-domain representation x[n] via a time-shifted unit sequence.

 That's it for now!